open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         nuve/init.sh --deps

-    2) Initialize sample application for the first time execution following instructions at Release-<Version>/extras/basic_example/README.md.

-    3) Run MCU manager nuve and the sample application with following commands:
+    2) Run MCU manager nuve and the sample application with following commands:

         cd Release-<Version>/
         bin/daemon.sh start nuve
         bin/daemon.sh start app

+> **Note**: You can also deploy the sample application server on separated machine, follow instructions at Release-<Version>/extras/basic_example/README.md

-5. Choose a machine to run cluster_manager.
+5. Choose a machine to run cluster-manager.
 This machine need not to be visible to clients, but must be visible to nuve and all workers.
-6. Edit the configurations of cluster_manager in Release-<Version>/cluster_manager/cluster_manager.toml.
+6. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.

-7. Run the cluster_manager with following commands:
+7. Run the cluster-manager with following commands:

         cd Release-<Version>/
-        bin/daemon.sh start cluster_manager
+        bin/daemon.sh start cluster-manager

 8. Choose worker machines to run portals.
 These machines must be visible to clients.
 9. Edit the configuration items of portals in Release-<Version>/controller/controller.toml.